billsioros/cmeans/README.md

 ## Example

-Firstly, we need to define what we are going to be clustering. **Vector2** implements a two dimensional point.
+Firstly, we need to define what we are going to be clustering. **Vector2** represents a two dimensional point.

 ```cpp
 class Vector2